 Do Deer Come Out if it’s Raining?

 Deer live outside and are used to inclement weather.
-While some of their behaviors may be adjusted due to rain, deer hunting can still be successful.
+While some of their behaviors may be adjusted due to rain, you can still deer hunt.
 Knowing these changes in behavior can be the difference in a rewarding rainy-day hunt and mucking through the woods in the rain while you’re soaked to the bone.

 Dr. Sheppard of Tuscaloosa, Alabama worked with over 35,000 hunters over a 20-year span to track this phenomenon.
 He used hunters accounts and the National Weather Service information to correlate deer activity during rain.
 What they found is that deer are more active in rain but, funnily enough, it has nothing to do with the rain itself.

-The biggest factor in deer movement is temperature.
+Temperature is the biggest factor in deer movements.
 The study found that deer movement is inversely proportional to temperature.
 Basically, the colder it is, the more active the deer are.
 The change of ambient temperature forces the deer to eat more, making them more active.

 Another factor that they found is cloud cover.
 While a clear day is best, light cloud cover is still conducive to deer movement.
 Heavy cloud cover or storms are a detriment to movement.